rumon5/independent-service-provider/README.md

 * Services section
 * Customer Benefits section
 * If the customer does not log in, he will not be able to buy the product and will only be able to see
-* If customer not login but click to checkout then he will redirect to login page
+* If the customer does not log in but clicks to BuyNow, he will be redirected to the login page.

 ### `Technologies`